 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons licence.

-Music & Science opened for submissions in summer 2017 and during the first year of submissions, the APC will be waived.
+Music & Science opened for submissions in summer 2017 and for at least the first year of submissions, the APC will be waived.
 Thereafter, the full rate will be £400*.
 A 50% discount on the prevailing APC rate is available to all members of SEMPRE.

 *If the paying party is based in the European Union, to comply with European law, value added tax (VAT) must be added to the APC.
 Providing a VAT registration number will allow an institution to be exempt from paying this tax, except for UK institutions.

 Music & Science publishes research articles, theoretical critical papers, position papers, discussions, and reviews that make a novel contribution to the field of music and science as broadly conceived.
 Articles are expected to be of 4,000-7,500 words, though the journal does not specify any set length.
 Concise contributions are particularly welcome to facilitate timely publication.
 If your paper is based on a specific dataset arising from your research, you should be prepared to provide it to SAGE in an appropriate format on acceptance or to provide a link to where it may be found online; in cases where you are not providing access to the dataset via SAGE, we strongly suggest that you use an appropriate publicly-accessible repository (please see section 4.7 on Data).

 The journal will also accept news items which are of core interest to the Music & Science community, at their sole discretion.
 These will not be subject to peer review, but will be published only with the Editors' approval.